deepmodeling/abacus-develop/toolchain/Details.md

 existing) and build scalapack, fftw, openblas (MKL will be used instead if MKLROOT env variable is found) and libxc from scratch, and give you compiled libraries that allow you to compile ABACUS.

-## Notices
-CEREAL and LIBNPY are not included in the toolchain installation since they are header-only libraries.
-They are directly included in `libs` directory.

 ## Complete toolchain build